popphp/pop-kettle/README.md

 will create class files for `MyApp\Model\User` and `MyApp\Table\Users`.
 From there, using the model class, you can begin to store and retrieve data from the `users` table in the database with very little additional coding.

-Once the respective class files or view scripts are created in the appropriate folders, you can then open them up and begin writing your application code.

 [Top](#pop-kettle)